Emily Blue

-Blue's career is characterized by sharp changes in musical style, and her releases fall into vastly different genre classifications, ranging from synth-pop to avant-garde and death metal.
+Blue's career is characterized by sharp changes in musical style, and her releases fall into different genre classifications, ranging from synth-pop to avant-garde and death metal.

 Life and career

 Emily Blue was born as Emily Caroline Otnes on June 28, 1994, in Urbana, Illinois.
 She wrote her first song when she was 13, and got motivated to become a songwriter.
 She says her mother was the guiding figure in her home, and that she inspired her by taking a powerful female role in the household.

 She met Colin Althaus and Joey Buttlar in the early 2010s and they joined Nick Soria and Céline Broussard to form Emily Otnes and the Weekdays, later renamed to Tara Terra.
 Otnes changed her name to Emily Blue.
 Tara Terra released their debut album, Daughter, on August 30, 2014.

 2016–2017: Solo career and Where's Your Light?

-In 2016, Blue went through a mentally difficult time and felt the need to express her thoughts about womanhood, rape culture, and trauma.
-According to her, she packed those emotions that she felt in song form.

-Blue's first single, "No Pain", was released on August 6, 2016 with lyrics about rape culture.
-The Another Angry Woman EP, was released on November 4, 2016 with five music tracks and three one minute interview tracks.
+Blue's first single, "No Pain", was released on August 6, 2016, with lyrics about rape culture.
+The Another Angry Woman EP, was released on November 4, 2016, with five music tracks and three one minute interview tracks.
 Its lyrics are on subjects considered taboo, but conveyed with a mellow indie pop sound.
 According to Blue, the title of the EP "is a title that intends to take a critical stance on our culture's lack of empathy towards survivors".
 All the income from the album sales and merchandise for Another Angry Woman went to RACES (Rape Advocacy, Counseling, & Education Services) organization.